osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 //
 // After the initial liquidity is sent to the pool's account, shares are minted
 // and sent to the pool creator.
 The shares are created using a denomination in
-// the form of gamm/pool/{poolID}.
+// the form of < swap module name >/pool/{poolID}.
 In addition, the x/bank metadata is updated
 // to reflect the newly created GAMM share denomination. func (k Keeper) CreatePool(ctx sdk.Context, msg types.CreatePoolMsg) (uint64, error) {
     ...